Bolivia entry requirements for Romania passport holders

 Frequently asked questions

-You will be denied boarding by the airline or refused entry at immigration.
+You'll likely be denied boarding by the airline or refused entry by Bolivian immigration.
+The 6-month rule is strictly enforced.
 Renew your passport before traveling.

 Official sources